anaktas24/anaktas24/README.md

 <br>
 <p align="center">Im a junior full-stack developer leaning towards Front-end. </p>

-- 🎯 Currently working on personal website
+- 🎯 Currently working on personal website with React

+- 🎮 I'm creating a video game in Unity Engine and with C#.
+For modeling i use Blender.

 - 💻 Final Project <a href="www.migratingmango.me">Migrating Mango</a>.
 More informations [here](https://github.com/oliveranthony17/migrating_mango)